hippiehunter/dblbook/src/guessing_game/guessing_game.md

 You should get different random numbers, and they should all be numbers between 1 and 100.
 Great job!

-## Comparing the Guess to the Secret Number
+## Comparing the guess to the secret number

 Now that we have user input and a random number, we can compare them.